 When should I come to see an attorney about filing bankruptcy?

 If your house is in foreclosure or about to be, you should consult an attorney immediately – the sooner the better.
 The earlier you are in the process of foreclosure or threatened foreclosure:

-- the more time there is to figure out if filing bankruptcy is right for you, and if so, the more time there will be for getting all the documents properly prepared
+- The more time there is to figure out if filing bankruptcy is right for you, the more time there will be for getting all the documents properly prepared